-The dual-curing adhesive DELO DUALBOND SJ2718 combines high strength and temperature resistance.
-It allows with a simple production process for structural bonds.
+DELO has announced the launch of a dual-curing adhesive for structural bonds.
+DELO DUALBOND SJ2718 combines high strength and temperature resistance with a simple production process.

 Designed for use where adhesive bonds are exposed to large mechanical stress and increased temperatures, this new, two-stage light-curing and heat-curing adhesive is faster and easier to use as compared to traditional epoxy resins that generally need additional equipment to hold components in position on production lines and in curing ovens.